 You would have thoughts questioning your ability to have a normal relationship, or feeling like no-one loves or cares about you, and these will often occur throughout the day.

 What people may think of you after you are diagnosed with PTSD will also concern you.

 You can become forgetful, so it would very common to walk into a room and walk right out again asking yourself why you went in there in the first place.

 Thinking that people are staring at you or judging you for no apparent reason is a constant concern for you.

 Doubts that you have no control over your life and where you will end up one day is a daunting yet constant thought.

 But allowing yourself regular opportunities to relax in a comfort zone such as your bed or couch with a heavy blanket or lap pad will certainly improve your mood, help you sleep and relieve the feelings of stress and nervousness.

-Now, if you suspect that you or a loved one may be suffering from PTSD consult your Physician or an Occupational Therapist.
-Don’t leave your condition undiagnosed and untreated.
+Now, if you suspect that you or a loved one may be suffering from PTSD please do consult your Physician or an Occupational Therapist, so they can help you find an appropriate treatment.